Shhh: These 100+ Spots Are Your Secret Source for an Incredible Date Night in the Western Suburbs

 Indoor Places to GoOutdoor Places to Go

-Keep this list of date night ideas handy, and you and your sweetheart can explore the western suburbs for many dates to come!
-Because let’s be honest: there’s nothing sadder than paying a babysitter or arranging for Grandma to come over, only to slump into the car for a round of, “I don’t know, where do you wanna go?”
 Never again.
-We’ve got you covered with date night restaurants, fun activities to do together, local spots offering bar trivia, and ideas for exploring the historic downtown areas you’ll find all over Chicagoland.
-Save this list to keep surprises up your sleeve, or share it to see what ideas you both think sound like a great time.
+We’ve got you covered when searching ideas for a “date night near me”, unique and memorable activities to do together, local spots offering bar trivia, and ideas for exploring the historic downtown areas you’ll find all over Chicagoland.
+It’s a helpful resource to keep surprises up your sleeve, or share it to see what ideas you both think sound like a great time.

 Practice Your Swing with Indoor Golf